OVagamundo/Flashcard-Heroes/docs/new ability implementation prompt.md

-Implementation Prompt: New Passive Ability 'Morale Boost' for UnitTier2C
+Implementation Prompt: New Passive Ability 'Morale Boost' for UnitTier2C (Revised & Verified)
 Objective: Implement a new passive ability for the UnitTier2C unit.
+This prompt is a complete and verified plan that corrects issues from a previous attempt.
 Ability Description:
 Name: Morale Boost
-Trigger: When an allied unit is defeated.
+Trigger: When an allied unit (a unit on the same team) is defeated.
 Effect: The unit with this ability gains +1 HP and +1 PWR.
 Notes: There is no limit to the number of times this can activate per battle.
+Critical Prerequisite: Fix the on_ally_death Trigger The first reported bug (triggering on enemy death) is caused by a latent issue in BattleManager.gd where the on_ally_death trigger is incorrectly broadcast to all units on the battlefield instead of just the dying unit's teammates.
+This must be corrected before implementing the new ability.
+File to Modify: scripts/BattleManager.gd
+Function to Modify: _check_for_deaths
+You will apply a similar fix in two places within this function.
+1. Inside the loop for Player Unit Deaths:
+Find this block:
+code
+Gdscript
+// Trigger on_ally_death for all other units var all_units = get_instances_in_container(BATTLE_CONTAINER_TAGS.PLAYER_LINEUP) + get_instances_in_container(BATTLE_CONTAINER_TAGS.ENEMY_LINEUP)
+for ally in all_units:
+    if ally.ball_uuid != unit.ball_uuid:
+        var ally_death_context: Dictionary = {"source_uuid": ally.ball_uuid, "dead_ally_uuid": unit.ball_uuid}
+        AbilityResolver.process_trigger(&"on_ally_death", ally_death_context)
+Replace it with this corrected block: code
+Gdscript
+// CORRECTED: When a player unit dies, only notify other player units. var player_allies = get_instances_in_container(BATTLE_CONTAINER_TAGS.PLAYER_LINEUP) for ally in player_allies:
+    if ally.ball_uuid != unit.ball_uuid:
+        var ally_death_context: Dictionary = {"source_uuid": ally.ball_uuid, "dead_ally_uuid": unit.ball_uuid}
+        AbilityResolver.process_trigger(&"on_ally_death", ally_death_context)
+2. Inside the loop for Enemy Unit Deaths:
+Find this block:
+code
+Gdscript
+// Trigger on_ally_death for all other units var all_units2 = get_instances_in_container(BATTLE_CONTAINER_TAGS.PLAYER_LINEUP) + get_instances_in_container(BATTLE_CONTAINER_TAGS.ENEMY_LINEUP)
+for ally in all_units2:
+    if ally.ball_uuid != unit.ball_uuid:
+        var ally_death_context2: Dictionary = {"source_uuid": ally.ball_uuid, "dead_ally_uuid": unit.ball_uuid}
+        AbilityResolver.process_trigger(&"on_ally_death", ally_death_context2)
+Replace it with this corrected block: code
+Gdscript
+// CORRECTED: When an enemy unit dies, only notify other enemy units. var enemy_allies = get_instances_in_container(BATTLE_CONTAINER_TAGS.ENEMY_LINEUP) for ally in enemy_allies:
+    if ally.ball_uuid != unit.ball_uuid:
+        var ally_death_context2: Dictionary = {"source_uuid": ally.ball_uuid, "dead_ally_uuid": unit.ball_uuid}
+        AbilityResolver.process_trigger(&"on_ally_death", ally_death_context2)
-Implementation Steps:
+Implementation Steps
-The existing system architecture fully supports this ability with one minor script modification and the addition of data resources.
-No changes to BattleManager or AbilityResolver are required.
 Step 1: Generalize the EffectModifyStat.gd Script
-Our current EffectModifyStat.gd script only handles the "hp" stat.
-It must be updated to also handle "pwr" to make it a generic stat modification tool.
+Update this script to handle PWR modification.
+This change is safe and makes the effect more versatile.
 File to Modify: scripts/EffectModifyStat.gd
-Action: Add a pwr case to the match statement. code
+Action: Add a pwr case to the match stat: block. code
 Gdscript
 # scripts/EffectModifyStat.gd
 ...
 		match stat:
 			"hp":
 				var old_hp = inst.current_hp
 				var new_hp = max(0, inst.current_hp + base_value)
+				# Update HP silently during simulation, loudly during non-simulation
 				if is_simulation and inst.has_method("set_current_hp_silent"):
 					inst.set_current_hp_silent(new_hp)
 				else:
 					inst.set_current_hp(new_hp)

-+			# ADD THIS BLOCK
+			# ADD THIS BLOCK TO HANDLE POWER MODIFICATION
-+			"pwr":
+			"pwr":
-+				var old_pwr = inst.current_pwr
+				# This is an increment, not an assignment, preventing fixed-value bugs.
+				inst.current_pwr += base_value
-+				inst.current_pwr = max(0, inst.current_pwr + base_value)
+				inst.current_pwr = max(0, inst.current_pwr) # Ensure PWR doesn't go below zero.

+				# Emit signal outside of simulation so UI updates.
-+				if not is_simulation:
+				if not is_simulation:
-+					SignalBus.emit_signal("unit_stats_changed", inst.ball_uuid)
+					SignalBus.emit_signal("unit_stats_changed", inst.ball_uuid)
-+			# END ADDED BLOCK
+			# END OF ADDED BLOCK

 			_:
 				pass
 ...
 Step 2: Create the New Ability Resource File
-Create a new AbilityDefinition resource that links the on_ally_death trigger to two separate EffectModifyStat effects (one for HP, one for PWR).
+Create a new AbilityDefinition resource that links the on_ally_death trigger to two separate EffectModifyStat effects.
 Create New File: resources/abilities/UnitTier2C_AllyDeathBuff.tres
 Content:
 code